 Yes, they did stuff with family at times but they weren’t what you might call outspoken.
 You might occasionally get tales of the past out of them, you might occasionally get a curt comment on the current generation of politicians, but they were wise enough to leave it at that.

 I suppose they realised early on what it’s taken those of us born later a lot longer to learn, nobody is at all interested in your opinion.
 Indeed the fact you might harbour such things is an embarrassment.
 So when somebody posts what might be described as a political statement on facebook or some other social media platform, you have to remember it’s not an invitation to debate.

 Your expected contribution is merely to make some ‘right-on’ supportive comment.

-When people are grandstanding or virtue signalling, from the left or from the right, it’s a largely solitary activity on their part and your role is limited to polite applause.
+When people are grandstanding or virtue signalling, from the left or from the right, leave or remain, it’s a largely solitary activity on their part and your role is limited to polite applause.

 But at least nowadays when you do retreat to the shed there should at least be good enough wifi to ensure you can still see the cute cat pictures.

 At least ensure the wifi is good enough to download this wisdom

 As a reviewer commented, “This is a delightful collection of gentle rants and witty reminiscences about life in a quiet corner of South Cumbria.
 Lots of sheep, cattle and collie dogs, but also wisdom, poetic insight, and humour.
 It was James Herriot who told us that ‘It Shouldn’t Happen to a Vet’ but Jim Webster beautifully demonstrates that it usually happened to the farmer too, but far less money changed hands.